Detecting dark matter using optically trapped Rydberg atom tweezer arrays

 We focus on the dynamics of a highly excited electron in a Rydberg atom.
 The effective Hamiltonian is described in the following form:

-Here, $\hat{H}_0$ denotes the ``free'' part of the Hamiltonian, which includes the potential due to the nuclear core and inner-core electrons, as well as the effects of external magnetic or electric fields (if present).
-In addition, $\hat{H}_{\rm int}$ describes the interaction between the electron and the (DM-induced) electric field and is given by
+Here, $\hat{H}_0$ denotes the ``free'' part, which includes the potential due to the nuclear core and inner-core electrons, as well as the effects of external magnetic or electric fields (if present). $\hat{H}_{\rm int}$ describes the interaction between the electron and the DM-induced effective electric field and is given by